Sterling Silver Patina- What Does it Mean and What Does Patinated Sterling Silver Look Like?

 Sterling silver patinates more and faster than fine silver.
 Sterling silver is more vulnerable to patination because of the oxidizing copper within the alloy.
 Fine silver is 99.%9 pure silver with only traces of other metals in it, and no copper.

-Pure silver still reacts with sulfur-containing gases in the air to form a layer of silver sulfide (\(Ag_{2}S\)), which appears as a black or gray discoloration.
+Pure silver still reacts with sulfur-containing gases in the air to form a layer of silver sulfide which appears as a black or gray discoloration.

 But this is a slower process than sterling silver tarnishing/patination.

-Note: fine silver in jewelry is extremely rare because it’s too soft and easy to scratch.
+Fine silver in jewelry is extremely rare because it’s too soft and easy to scratch.
 Pure silver is mainly used making investment bullion (25% of yearly silver production goes to bullion creation).

 Sterling Silver vs Silver Argentium- Which Metal Patinates More and Faster?

 Silver Argentium is a modern silver alloy with a higher silver content (93.5%, 94%, or 96%) and germanium as copper replacement.
-Lack of copper and addition of copper make silver Argentium very resistant to tarnishing and patination.
+Lack of copper and addition of copper make silver Argentium resistant to tarnishing and patination.

 Sterling Silver vs Silver 958 (Britannia Silver)- Which Metal Patinates More and Faster?

-It’s because sterling silver contains a lower percentage of pure silver and a higher percentage of copper compared to Britannia silver.
+Sterling silver patinates more and faster than Britannia silver.
+Because sterling silver contains a lower percentage of pure silver and a higher percentage of copper compared to Britannia silver.

 Sterling Silver vs Silver 900- Which Metal Patinates More and Faster?

 Sterling silver patinates less and slower than silver 900.
-It’s because sterling silver alloy contains more pure silver and less copper than silver 900.Â
+It’s because sterling silver alloy contains more pure silver and less copper than silver 900.

 Silver 900 is made of 90% pure silver and 10% copper and this amount of copper causes it to tarnish/patinate faster than sterling silver.